nandanrao/helm/docs/charts.md

   - name: mysql
     version: 3.2.1
     repository: http://another.example.com/charts
+  - name: mylocalsubchart
+    version: 0.1.0
 ```

 - The `name` field is the name of the chart you want.
 - The `version` field is the version of the chart you want.
 - The `repository` field is the full URL to the chart repository.
 Note
   that you must also use `helm repo add` to add that repo locally.
+If your
+  subchart is local, you can omit the repository field but still use the
+  other features of dependency management, such as tags and conditions.

 Once you have a dependencies file, you can run `helm dependency update`
 and it will use your dependency file to download all the specified